Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 #### Add Credentials to Shuffle

 In Shuffle, navigate to **Credentials** and add API keys for TheHive and Cortex.
-These are used to authenticate the respective nodes in the workflow.
-When configuring each node, select the matching credential from the dropdown.

 ---

 ### Step 2: Regex Node - Extract SHA256 Hash